- How much are my fees?

 How do I know if the University have received my payment?

-Students can check to see if a payment has been received by logging onto https://www.webpay.reading.ac.uk/studentpayments/ and checking their balance.
+Students can check to see if a payment has been received by logging onto the Student Payment Portal and checking their balance.
 Enrolled students can also check this by logging into their RISIS account and finding their balance within the information tab.

 Depending on the payment method, it takes different lengths of time to reflect, but all payment methods supported by the University will be shown within 2 working days of the University receiving payment.

-If your payment does not reflect after this period of time, then we would advise that you send an email to firstname.lastname@example.org to provide them with the payment details, quoting your student number and name and the matter will be looked into.
+If your payment does not reflect after this period of time, then we would advise that you send an email to email@example.com to provide them with the payment details, quoting your student number, your name, the method of payment you used and payment reference number, so the matter can be looked into quickly.

 I have a query about my charges - who should I contact?